 Can I get a ticket if I don’t have my registration, driver’s license, and insurance?
 If you do not have one of these documents with you at the time you get pulled over, the officer has a right to give you a ticket, though he/she may not necessarily give you one.
 If you have two out of the three with you, you may have less of a chance of getting a ticket whereas if you have none of them you’re more likely to get a ticket.

-Do you need a motorcycle license to drive a motorcycle?
+Do you need a motorcycle license to ride a motorcycle?
 Every state in the U.S. requires some sort of certificate indicating you are eligible to drive a motorcycle such as a permit, license, or endorsement of sorts.
 I recommend contacting your local DMV for specific laws in your state concerning a motorcycle license.
+You can read my other article here for more information.